Posted on 4.7.2016

 To make it easier to manage access to your cloud servers, we have added a simple way to add all your SSH keys to the control panel and have them added to the cloud server as it gets deployed.
 This allows you to disable password-based access and restrict it to specific SSH keys before the cloud server even gets any network access, keeping your server secured.

-View and manage your SSH keys at your control panel.
+View and manage your SSH keys in your control panel.

 Increased resource limits